 -

-Students may qualify for the summer fee grant based on the 2024-2025 Free Application for Federal Student Aid (FAFSA) or the 2024-25 California Dream Act application (CADAA) and the number of enrolled units.
-Please review the summer financial aid eligibility requirements at Summer Aid.
+Please review the financial aid eligibility requirements at Eligibility for Financial Aid and Summer Aid.
+Students may qualify for the summer fee grant based on the 2024-2025 Free Application for Federal Student Aid (FAFSA) or the 2024-25 California Dream Act application (CADAA).

 -